xaynetwork/xayn_discovery_engine/_sources/getting_started/getting_started.md.txt

-The field 'snippet' field is used to inform the system about the content of the document; it is  used as input to Xaynia to generate a mathematical representation of the model that we can use to match similar documents.
+The field `snippet` field is used to inform the system about the content of the document; it is  used as input to Xaynia to generate a mathematical representation of the model that we can use to match similar documents.

 For this reason, it is essential that the snippet clearly represents the content of the article.
 In this case, we took a few representative sentences from the article and used them as a snippet.
 Since the amount of data that Xaynia can analyse is limited, if it is not possible to provide a concise snippet, we can use the per document option 'summarise' option per document; when enabled, the system will try to summarise the content of the snippet and use it as the input for the model.